 Contributed services are recognized if the services received either create or enhance long-lived assets, or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-For the years ended December 31, 2021 and 2020, contributed services totaled \$5,490 and \$5,375, respectively, and are included in contributions and other income in the consolidated statements of activities.
+For the years ended December 31, 2022 and 2021, contributed services totaled \$7,336 and \$5,490, respectively, and are included in contributions and other income in the consolidated statements of activities.
+Contributed services are valued at the fair market rates parties paid for the services they donated.